Communication Sciences & Disorders Welcome

 Our program incorporates externship clinical work in the Kansas City community, giving our students real life experience in a variety of facilities and settings.

-The CSD program at Rockhurst University prepares students through three programs: A Bachelor of Science degree program, a post baccalaureate prep track program for those students who have a bachelor's degree in an area other than communication sciences and disorders, and a Master of Science degree program for those students who already hold a bachelor's degree in communication sciences and disorders.
+The CSD program at Rockhurst University offers students two programs: A Bachelor of Science degree program for undergraduate students and a Master of Science degree program for those students who already hold a bachelor's degree in communication sciences and disorders.
 Undergraduate students are excited and ready to pursue their studies at a masters level in Speech-Language Pathology or Audiology.
-Master level students, whether traditional or Post Baccalaureate, graduate as competent, caring clinical practitioners with a solid background across the scientific and life spectrums.
+Master level students graduate as competent, caring clinical practitioners with a solid background across the scientific and life spectrums.